Here’s How and Where to Rent a Kitchen for a Day

 Higher-priced kitchen rentals

-Similarly, the professional kitchen and dining room in Berkeley costs about $450 per hour with a four-hour rental minimum.
+Similarly, the professional kitchen and dining room in Oakland costs about $250 per hour with a six-hour rental minimum.
 This space is popular for both productions and private events since it comprises a commercial kitchen and a snazzy dining space.

 Mid-range kitchen rentals

-The Seattle daylight studio kitchen near Pike Place Market and the light-filled gourmet kitchen near Wicker Park in Chicago are similarly priced at about $150 per hour, but with a four- and three-hour minimum, respectively.
-Both spaces are ideal for productions or events.
+The Seattle daylight studio kitchen near Pike Place Market and the light-filled gourmet kitchen in Chicago are similarly priced at about $150 per hour, but with a four- and three-hour minimum, respectively.
+Both spaces are very practical for productions or events.

 Least pricy kitchen rentals